Decentralized Identifiers

 AI agents turn identity from a login problem into an action problem.
 A user might delegate browsing, purchasing, support, coding, or data movement to software that touches many systems.
 Each system then needs to ask: which actor is this, who controls it, what key material proves continuity, which service endpoint should be used, and what additional credentials or policies authorize the action?

 DIDs can help separate these questions.
 The DID can name an actor or endpoint.
 The DID document can expose verification material.
-Credentials, access tokens, policy decisions, or audit logs can say what the actor is allowed to do.
+Credentials, access tokens, policy decisions, or AI Audit Trails can say what the actor is allowed to do and what it actually did.
 That matters for AI Agent Identity, because self-advertised agent names are easy to spoof and broad identity proofs can become surveillance infrastructure.

 Governance Risks